 Long ago, Handa Island was used as a burial ground.
 Inhabitants of Eddrachillis, a parish in the county of Sutherland, resorted to burying their dead here in order to foil the wolves that frequently dug up graves.
 By 1841, 65 people resided on Handa.
 A potato famine, however, made living on the island no longer possible, and they voluntarily emigrated to Nova Scotia.

-Today, Handa is internationally important for seabirds—and the hikers who come to see them and the island’s spectacular landscapes.
+Today, Handa is internationally important for seabirds.
+The hikers who come to see them and the island’s spectacular landscapes.
 From atop high cliffs, you can admire the island’s offshore sea stacks and colonies of Arctic skuas, fulmars, great skuas, guillemots, puffins, razorbills and red grouse.
 Dolphins, seals and whales can sometimes be spotted.

 Scores of wildlife also flourish in the isolated, remote, underpopulated and windswept Outer Hebrides (or Western Isles).
 Corncrakes, golden eagles, otters and a huge variety of waders make their livings here.